 Select materials from the collection are on display only during special exhibitions.
 For more information on exhibitions at the Kansas City Museum, at the Historic Garment District Museum, and in the community, please visit Exhibitions in the menu bar of this website or call (816) 513-0726.

 The Kansas City Museum is owned by the City of Kansas City, Missouri and operated and managed by the City of Kansas City, Missouri Parks and Recreation Department.
-While the collection is owned by both the City of Kansas City, Missouri and Union Station Kansas City, Inc., the collection is managed, cared for, and maintained by the Parks and Recreation Department.
+While the collection is owned by both the City of Kansas City, Missouri and Union Station Kansas City, Inc., the collection is managed, cared for, and maintained by professional staff of the Kansas City Museum who are employees of the Parks and Recreation Department.

 Containing over 100,000 objects, the historical artifacts and archives of the collection offer a rich sampling of Kansas City’s local and regional history while representing the daily lives of past generations, from the mundane to the extravagant.
 Encyclopedic in nature, there are several core collection groups.

 A significant component of the collection is the Archives, which contain a wide variety of documentary source materials.
 Of particular note are the photograph collections, featuring the entire output of local photographer Warner Untersee of Warner Studio; film collections including the earliest footage known to exist of Kansas City taken by George Curtiss, as well as television news footage of the 1960s-70s; manuscript collections featuring the former city archives collection of George Fuller Green as well as business and organizational records, family papers of several local families, and many other ephemeral collections.
 The Archives is also home to a strong collection of local aviation materials.